Physical (Olivia Newton-John album): Re-releases

 Physical was re-released by MCA Records on 25 October 1990.
-The album was available on cassette and CD formats, without its original booklet.
+The album was available on cassette and CD formats without its original booklet.
 In 1998, the album was re-released in a new digitally remastered edition in Australia by Festival Records, along with many other albums of Newton-John discography.
 Physical also was re-released on 2 February 2012 in Japan by Universal Music Group.
-It is available only on a SHM-SACD remastered edition, and also as a part of the 2010 box set 40th Anniversary Collection, which was released to celebrate forty years of Newton-John's musical career (the box also contains other re-released albums from her MCA era).
+It is available only on a SHM-SACD remastered edition and also as a part of the 2010 box set 40th Anniversary Collection, which was released to celebrate forty years of Newton-John's musical career (the box also contains other re-released albums from her MCA era).
 Olivia Physicals music videos were re-released on Video Gold 2005 DVD compilation.
 The live recording Olivia in Concert was re-released on VHS in 1992, and also had a DVD version released in a few Asian countries (there are also several bootleg versions released by small distributors).

 On 24 September 2021, Newton-John's official website announced that a deluxe edition of the album would be released on the next October 22, by Primary Wave.
 The 2xCD deluxe edition features the fully remastered original album, her original tracks from Olivia's Greatest Hits Vol. 2 and Two of a Kind, "Face to Face", as well as alternate versions and B-sides.
 It also includes a DVD with Physicals video album and Olivia in Concert.
-The vinyl version will not be available until May 2022.
-In addition to standard black vinyl, it will be offered in four different coloured vinyl variants at Target, Walmart, Amazon, and Urban Outfitters, respectively.
-Each will contain an identical poster, with the exception of Target's edition, which will have its own exclusive poster design.
+The vinyl version became available in May 2022.
+In addition to standard black vinyl, it was offered in four different coloured vinyl variants at Target, Walmart, Amazon and Urban Outfitters, respectively.
+Each contained an identical poster, with the exception of Target's edition, which will have its own exclusive poster design.